Seán Brady Irish singer FAQs

-Mainly a mixture of classic Irish ballads and covers of songs recorded by The Dubliners, The Pogues, Christy Moore, The Furey’s and other major Irish artists.
-I also do a few country songs by acts such as Hank Williams, John Denver, Johnny Cash and similar county icons.
-I can include a few contemporary songs by Simon and Garfunkel, Neil Diamond, Oasis, Eric Clapton, Bob Dylan, etc.
+I perform a mixture of classic Irish ballads and covers of songs recorded by The Dubliners, The Pogues, Christy Moore, The Furey’s, The Wolfetones and other major Irish artists.
+I can also do lots of country songs by acts such as Hank Williams, John Denver, Johnny Cash, Garth Brooks and similar county icons.
+I can also include some contemporary songs by Simon and Garfunkel, Neil Diamond, Oasis, Rod Stewart, Eric Clapton, Bob Dylan, etc.

 It’s me on guitar (electro acoustic Takemine) and vocals with a Bose PA system.
 (I don’t use Karaoke style backing tracks.)

-It’s usually with either my banjo or fiddle player.
+It’s usually with either my banjo, concertina or fiddle player.

-Around 60% of my gigs I are performed solo and I’ve done several residencies aboard as a solo performer, but having an extra player backing me does add to the overall dynamic of the show and with a banjo or fiddle there’s the added option of being able to play traditional Irish jigs, reels and hornpipes if required.
+Around 60% of my gigs are performed solo and I’ve done several residencies aboard as a solo performer, Having an extra player backing me does add to the overall dynamic of the show and with a banjo or fiddle there’s the added option of being able to play traditional Irish jigs, reels and hornpipes if required.